Subtitle: Writers Respond to Japan’s Earthquake, Tsunami and Nuclear Meltdown.

 The title is adopted by March Yarn of Mieko Kawakami about a couple.
 She is pregnant and has a surreal dream on the March 11th about giving birth to a baby of yarn.

 All writers try to see the situation from a different angle.
-I recommend to read it and let the stories speak for themselves.
+I recommend reading it and let the stories speak for themselves.